ipld/ipld/block-layer/codecs/dag-pb.md

 ## Format

-The DAG-PB IPLD format is a format implemented with a single protobuf.
+The DAG-PB IPLD format is a format implemented with a single protobuf:

 ```protobuf
 // An IPFS MerkleDAG Link